-7.1 Standards for Gaming Systems.
+7.1 General Gaming System Standards.

-- A. This standard shall set forth procedural requirements for the procurement, installation, operation maintenance, modifications, and removal and/or retirement of gaming machines and Gaming Systems, including the requirements for interior access and the security of system software. - B. For this section only, credit or customer credit means a unit of value equivalent to cash or cash equivalent deposited, wagered, won, lost, or redeemed by a customer. - C. For all computerized gaming systems, a personnel access listing shall be maintained, which includes at a minimum the following: - 1.
-Employee name or employee identification number (or equivalent); and, - 2.
-Listing of functions employee can perform or equivalent means of identifying the same.
+- A. Controls must be established and procedures implemented to safeguard the integrity of gaming machines/player interfaces and components during procurement, installation, operation maintenance, modifications, and removal and/or retirement of gaming machines/player interfaces and related gaming systems, including the requirements for interior access and the security of system software. - B. Such controls and procedures must incorporate the standards listed in this section and related standards of operation required under CNGC Rules & Regulations, Chapter VII, Authorization of Gaming Activity (as applicable). - C. For this section only, credit or customer credit means a unit of value equivalent to cash or cash equivalent deposited, wagered, won, lost, or redeemed by a customer.